1. Install the Lumion plug-in for Revit

 5.6: How do you replace imported objects with Library objects?

-5.7: Why are some materials automatically converted to water and glass in Lumion?
+5.7: Why are some materials automatically converted in Lumion?

 5.8: How do you update a model in LiveSync when the file name or folder location of the Revit file has changed?